 Share

-At the end of the Hellenistic period (the death of Alexander the Great and the expansion of Greek culture through commerce) and Greece was annexed by the Romans, it started the splendor of Roman numismatics.
+By the end of the latter, characterized by the death of Alexander the Great and the expansion of Greek culture through trade, came the annexation of Greece by Rome (1st century BC), giving rise to the splendor of Roman numismatics.

 First roman coins